DragonInspire/Bluue-Bot-V2/README.md

 ### Discord Bot for Gathering Guild and Player Data

 ## Overview
 This Discord bot is designed to collect and manage data related to a specific guild and its members in the Wynncraft Minecraft server.
 It gathers information about the guild's online members and their territories.
-It also keeps track of war-related data for each player.
+It also keeps track of war-related data for each player. <a href="https://github.com/DragonInspire/Bluue-Bot">It is a continuation of Bluue-Bot updated to the v3 wynncraft api and better error handling.</a>

 ## Commands
 Blue is built with only one command `/uniform` after which you will be prompted to enter a minecraft username and select a rank `/uniform Username:`.